JoshuaR503/Vocabulary-Builder/README.md

 # American English Words - Moblie

-A Flutter project.
+A Flutter project for American Enlgish Words

 ## Getting Started

-This project is in beta and its main purpose is to develop a mobile version of American English Words which its is only a Progressive Web App.
+This project is in beta and its main purpose is to develop a mobile version of American English Words which is intent to help people learning English Increase their vocabulary.